What does the TTF do?

 Week by week momentum continues to build.
 We have come a long way since the idea of a collaborative, campaigning community dedicated to driving up the levels of transparency in financial services was first discussed.
-The idea was first put forward at a meeting on Friday 5th December - a meeting between Dr Chris Sier (then Managing Director at KAS Bank and now Chair of the FCA's Institutional Disclosure Working Group), Con Keating (Head of Research at Brighton Rock Group) and Andy Agathangelou, now Founding Chair of the Transparency Task Force.
+The idea was first put forward at a meeting on Friday 5th December - a meeting between Dr Chris Sier (then Managing Director at KAS Bank and the former Chair of the FCA's Institutional Disclosure Working Group), Con Keating (Head of Research at Brighton Rock Group) and Andy Agathangelou, now Founder of the Transparency Task Force.

-The TTF can be proud that despite enormous resource constraints (i.e. we don't have any resource!) we now have a highly effective programme of activity designed to drive up the levels of transparency in financial services, right around the world.
+The TTF can be proud that despite enormous resource constraints we now have a highly effective programme of activity designed to drive up the levels of transparency in financial services, right around the world.

 Here's what we do: